 Pro Tip: A $5 Adventure Pass allows parking at all trailheads and the use of all restrooms.

-When COVID numbers started to decline, the upscale Snowbird Ski & Summer Resort (in the unincorporated community called Snowbird, Utah) reopened, requiring very low points.
+Back in 2022 when COVID numbers started to decline, the upscale Snowbird Ski & Summer Resort (in the unincorporated community called Snowbird, Utah) reopened, requiring very low points.
 My husband and I could not pass up the chance.
-From there, we ticked off a bucket-list item: the Great Salt Lake and Antelope Island, less than an hour away.
+From there, we ticked off a bucket list item: the Great Salt Lake and Antelope Island, less than an hour away.

 Our 1,500-square-foot, one-bedroom suite at The Cliff Lodge also included a living room, a dining room, and a kitchen/bar.
 One of the two balconies had a Jacuzzi that looked out onto the Wasatch Mountains, with wonderful displays of wildflowers instead of winter ski slopes.
 Still, we spent time at the high-end spa at the top of The Cliff Club.